 Legato means linked.
 In this Vocal Exercise “Agility and Pronunciation, Mine & Yours”, try to link your vowels “I” in “mIIIIIne” and “OH” in “yOUOUOUOUOUrs”.

-You’re using the same airflow, the same breath for the whole musical pattern, breathing at the beginning of each pattern (see my Breath & Support for Singing free course to learn how to do it well).
+You’re using the same airflow, the same breath for the whole musical pattern, breathing at the beginning of each pattern (see my Breathing & Support for Singing course to learn how to do it well).

 It has to do with our vocal folds elasticity and our ability to ear and match the pitches well.